neodix42/mylocalton-docker/README.md

 Now you can navigate to Time Machine by opening http://localhost:8083.

-By default, following services will be enabled and started:
+By default, the following services will be available on start:

 | Service name        | Link                                                                                     |
 |---------------------|------------------------------------------------------------------------------------------|